DedUndead/GyroCube-Prototype/cube/README.md

 The prototype resides in a 3d printed open case in a shape of a cube with 2 sides missing.<br>
 The open case design was developed to quickly present the hardware organization and main components during the demo.<br>
-The presense of 4 solid black 4mm-wide plastic walls allows the cube to be stable on each side.<br>
+The presence of 4 solid black 4mm-wide plastic walls allow the cube to be stable on each side.<br>
-The USB connector of the microcontroller is available on the bottom of the main side, allowing the cube to be powered and still operate comfortably on most of the orientations.
+The USB connector of the microcontroller is available on the bottom of the main side, allowing the cube to be powered and still operate comfortably in most of the orientations.

 The soldering breadboard that has the "body" of the device is elevated to 4mm from the bottom.
 Accelerometer, temperature sensor, motor, connectors for RF module and LEDs lie on the breadboard.
 RF module is placed on one of the perpendicular sides.